Auto-Droid/ChotuBot/README.md

 > When you set the locale, the voice is automatically changed to the default voice of that language.
 If you want to set a particular voice, remember to re-set it every time you change the locale, too.

-## Credits
-Thanks to @zagum for the original implementation of the [speech recognition view](https://github.com/zagum/SpeechRecognitionView).

 ## License

-    Copyright (C) 2019 Aleksandar Gotev

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.